yastn/yastn/docs/source/mps/measurements.rst

 is calculated by contracting a network formed by MPS, MPO, and a conjugate of the same or different MPS.

-.. autofunction:: yast.tn.mps.measure_mpo
+.. autofunction:: yastn.tn.mps.measure_mpo

 Shorthand notation
 ==================

-.. autofunction:: yast.tn.mps.vdot
+.. autofunction:: yastn.tn.mps.vdot